Climate-neutral operations

 Progress in achieving our goals

-Climate-neutral in 2030 and halfway there in 2025 (compared with 2019)
+Climate-neutral in 2030 and halfway there in 2025 (compared to 2019)

 Emissions-free vehicle fleet in 2028

-Halving of work-related mobility in 2030 (compared with 2016)
+Reducing work-related mobility by 50% in 2030? (compared to 2016)

 We have achieved this goal.
 However, work-related travel is rising again because of the increase in the number of employees working at our locations and the number of external meetings.